Online Sports Betting by end of 2020 for New York?

 Reasoning behind Delay for NY sports betting study

-The study is looking into the potential market and impacts for offering sports wagering online.
+The study is looking into the potential market and impacts of offering sports wagering in New York online.
 Currently.
 New Yorkers only has legal sports betting in upstate land-based casinos, making it more convenient for NYC dwellers to cross the bridge and bet in New Jersey.